Where to Stay in Bali with Kids? How to Choose the Perfect Area for Your Family Vacation.

 However, my recommendation would be to avoid making Kuta your only destination.
 You’ll likely encounter haggling in this area, which can be tiresome, and if you only see Kuta, you won’t get a true feel for Bali's magic.

-Pros: Convenient proximity to family-friendly attractions like Waterbom Park and Trans Studio.
-A range of family-oriented resorts and westernised shopping centres.
-You can also do a turtle release here, and there’s great surf.
+Pros: Convenient proximity to family-friendly attractions like Waterbom Park and Trans Studio - A range of family-oriented resorts and westernised shopping centres.
+You can also do a turtle release here, and there’s great surf if your kids want to do a surf lesson

 Cons: Occasional haggling encounters and limited appeal beyond touristy attractions.
-Due to the strong currents, beaches are also full of trash in the wet season, so if you head to Kuta at this time of year, expect something other than pristine beaches.
+Due to the strong currents, beaches can also be full of trash in the wet season, so if you head to Kuta at this time of year, expect something other than pristine beaches.

 LEGIAN: